 Q: Can it be dangerous to ignore sinus infections?

-A: It’s best to see your doctor if you think you have a sinus infection.
-Very, very rarely, sinus infections can spread to the tissues surrounding the sinuses, the eye, or the brain, with consequences including blindness, meningitis, and even death.
+A: Its best to see your doctor if you think you have a INVALID ARTICLE ID.
+Very, very rarely, sinus infections can spread to the tissues surrounding INVALID ARTICLE ID, the eye, or the brain, with consequences including blindness, meningitis, and even death.

 Q: What exactly are sinuses?